ZhouShiYong17/MINIPROJECT/README.md

 By doing so, the accuracy of the model has improved from 44.9 to 51.02% **`For further findings and explanations, please refer to the Jupyter Notebook on Data Analysis for Competitive matches and Find_Early_Mid_Late_game_team_comp`**
 ## 5 Conclusion
-Due to the limit of time of this assignment, this model ONLY has around 53% of  accuracy .  (elaborate it more)
+Due to the limit of time of this assignment, this model ONLY has around 53% of  accuracy .
+For our limitations, our dataset deals with active skills only, and does not include the passives. this may lead to some inaccuracies and misclassifications as passives also affects the abilities of a champion during the game.
+Hence, an improvement is to make use of datasets that include passives as well to have more information.
+Also, game length is subjective as it can vary greatly between professionals and non-professional teams.
+For instance, the classification of a mid game for professionals may be that of a early game for non-professionals due to the difference in skills and well-planned strategies.
+This means our model could make mistakes in predicting game lengths as we only used data from competitive teams.
+An improvement is that we can use gaussian process regression to estimate the average game length of each player based on their past gamelengths.
+We gather data on past games for each players, including game length, and other relevant information that may affect game length such as team compositions, player skill levels and in-game events, we train the model to make predictions.
+Hence, we can estimate the average game length of each player.

 ## Reference